-NOTE: The Worker must not inform the client that he is, or may be, exempt from the time limit during the 60-month eligibility period, unless written notice of approval has already been received from the DFA 60 Month Extension Committee.
+The Worker must not inform the client that he is, or may be, exempt from the time limit during the 60-month eligibility period, unless written notice of approval has already been received from the 60-Month Extension Committee.

-Once an extension is approved, the client must meet the criteria on which the extension was based each month of the extension period.
-In addition, the individual must be actively engaged in an activity or process designed to further the AG's goal of self-sufficiency.
+Once an extension is approved, the client must continue to meet the criteria on which the extension was based each month of the extension period.
+In addition, the individual must be actively engaged in an activity or process designed to further the AG's goal of self-sufficiency, such as pursuing other resources.
 The Worker may close the case at any time during the extension period when the client fails to follow through on requirements established for receipt of the additional months of WV WORKS.
 The Worker must continue to monitor the case each month to determine if the client continues to meet the extension criteria identified at the time of the Committee's extension approval.
+Once the case is closed and the extension ends for failing to meet these requirements, the household is no longer eligible for the extension.
+The Worker must document the closure and notify the Family Support Policy Unit.

 A temporary extension of up to 6 months may be given only once for the adults and emancipated minors in the AG at the time the extension is approved, unless the extension is based wholly or in part on domestic violence.
-See item 1 below.
+See Battered Or Subjected To Extreme Cruelty below.